-- What initially attracted you to become a technology lawyer?
+What drew you to become a technology lawyer?
 Did you imagine doing anything else?